 SAGE is properly licensed in accordance with state requirements, as identified elsewhere in this Catalog.
-SAGE holds numerous memberships in national and state trucking industry and educational associations, including the Commercial Vehicle Training Association, American Trucking Associations, Florida Trucking Association and other state trucking associations, Truckload Carriers Association, the National Safety Council and others.
+SAGE holds numerous memberships in national and state trucking industry and educational associations, including the American Trucking Associations, numerous state trucking associations, Truckload

+Carriers Association, the National Safety Council and others.